pauleveritt/antidote-book/docs/introduction.md

 Building an application is usually great for the first five minutes.
 But the next 5 years?
 If you made your choices based on the first five minutes with a framework, you might have five years of hacks and fighting the framework ahead of you.
+And if you're writing something to be used, extended, or changed by others -- don't even get me started!

 What if there was a way to build modular, extensible -- pluggable! -- applications from the start?

+"But wait," you say.
-This usually means a lot of ceremony.
+"That usually means a lot of ceremony.
-We're not here to write Java!
+We're not here to write Java!"

 But as new frameworks such as FastAPI have shown, you _can_ get people to do type hinting and dependency injection, if:

 - The barrier is low